 On departing Alkoomi, we will drive up the coast until we reach the gateway to The Whitsundays, Airlie Beach.
 From the township of Airlie Beach, we spend an action-packed day island hopping among the Whitsunday Islands aboard an ocean raft.
 Enjoy snorkeling and visiting spectacular Whitehaven beach, often voted ‘best beach in the world’.

 A travel day brings us to Magnetic Island, where the Great Barrier Reef World Heritage Area meets the rain forests of the Wet Tropics World Heritage Area.
 Over half the island are bird sanctuaries and a national park with a large koala population.
-We will stay 3 nights on the island giving us plenty of time for hiking, swimming and koala spotting.
+We will stay 3 nights on the island, giving us plenty of time for hiking, swimming and koala spotting.

 Week 5.
-Marine Reserve Conservation in Cairns
+Marine Reserve Conservation in The Great Barrier Reef

 TO BALI